garveychan/1up-bouldering/README.md

 #### Front-end (React)

 ##### Services
-- axios - used to make http requests
+- axios - used to make http requests.

 ##### Functionality
-- react-router-dom - for dynamic routing within the app
+- react-router-dom - for dynamic routing within the app.
-- react-signature-canvas - provides a canvas for capturing signatures using a mouse or touchscreen
+- react-signature-canvas - provides a canvas for capturing signatures using a mouse or touchscreen.
-- react-dropzone - provides a dialogue box for members to uploade profile photos
+- react-dropzone - provides a dialogue box for members to uploade profile photos.
-- react-markdown - generate waiver from markdown stored in database
+- react-markdown - generate waiver from markdown stored in database.
-- date-fns - JavaScript date utility library used to parse ISO date time strings
+- date-fns - JavaScript date utility library used to parse ISO date time strings.

 ##### Styling
-- tailwindcss - styling framework for building custom user interfaces and responsive design
+- tailwindcss - styling framework for building custom user interfaces and responsive design.
-- headlessui, heroicons - icons and components to complement tailwindui
+- headlessui, heroicons - icons and components to complement tailwindui.
+- fontawesomeicons - additional icon library.

 ##### Testing
-- jest - unit & integration tests (pre-installed)
+- jest - unit & integration tests (pre-installed).
-- usersnap - user acceptance testing widget
+- usersnap - user acceptance testing widget.
-- cypress - for integration testing
+- cypress - for integration testing.

 #### Back-end (Rails)

 ##### Development
-- byebug - debugging console used to identify code issues during development
+- byebug - debugging console used to identify code issues during development.
-- annotate - provide a schema quick reference for database tables
+- annotate - provide a schema quick reference for database tables.
-- faker - seed data used to populate the database for testing in production
+- faker - seed data used to populate the database for testing in production.

 ##### Functionality
-- stripe-ruby - provide access to the Stripe API for external payment processing
+- stripe-ruby - provide access to the Stripe API for external payment processing.
-- aws-sdk-s3 - aws s3 image upload and storage
+- aws-sdk-s3 - aws s3 image upload and storage.
-- rack-cors - cross-origin resource sharing
+- rack-cors - cross-origin resource sharing.
-- active-storage-validations - validate uploaded files
+- active-storage-validations - validate uploaded files.
-- active-model-serializers - prepare improved JSON responses
+- active-model-serializers - prepare improved JSON responses.

 ##### Testing
-- rspec-rails - unit & integration testing framework
+- rspec-rails - unit & integration testing framework.
-- rubocop - code analyser and formatter
+- rubocop - code analyser and formatter.
-- bullet - N+1 scanner to improve performance by reducing the number of queries made by the app
+- bullet - N+1 scanner to improve performance by reducing the number of queries made by the app.
-- brakeman - vulnerability scanner to identify security issues
+- brakeman - vulnerability scanner to identify security issues.

 ##### Authentication / Authorisation
-- devise - for user authentication
+- devise - for user authentication.
-- devise-jwt - devise jwt wrapper for user authentication
+- devise-jwt - devise jwt wrapper for user authentication.

 ### Website Screenshots